 Use the place of service (POS) code that reflects the location of the billing provider.

 When entering a POS code on a claim to describe where services occurred, clinicians should use the code that reflects where you provided the service, not where the patient received the service.
 If a clinician provides the service from their own home, enter the POS code to reflect where you normally would have provided the service.
 For example, if a clinician would have provided the service from their private practice, enter POS 11 for “office”.
 Do not enter POS 12 for the patient’s home or the clinician's home.

 Medicare Part B (outpatient) pays for these services through the Medicare Physician Fee Schedule (MPFS).

 Contact email@example.com for additional information.
-Monitor ASHA’s website for the latest national and federal developments related to Medicare, Medicaid, and commercial insurance coverage of telepractice services during COVID-19.
+Monitor ASHA’s website for the latest developments related to Medicare, Medicaid, and commercial insurance coverage of telepractice services during the COVID-19 pandemic.